 Yesterday was Data Privacy Day, and as a Data Privacy Champion, we advocate for committing resources towards protecting the information that is a valuable asset to your business.
-We believe that traditional technical controls are only one part of security, and that’s why at TSC Advantage we examine vulnerabilities across six critical domains.
+We believe that traditional technical controls are only one part of security, and that’s why at Secure Halo we examine vulnerabilities across six critical domains.

 Here are three reasons per domain why data privacy should be a priority of every organization in 2018, plus links to a multitude of statistics and reports on these issues.

 1. Employees can be your first line of defense…or your weakest link.
 Limit user access and remove it entirely after an employee leaves the company.